MicrosoftDocs/well-architected/well-architected/iot/iot-reliability.md

 ---
 title: Reliability in your IoT workload
 description: See guidance and recommendations that apply to the reliability pillar in a well-architected IoT workload.
-author: dominicbetts
+author: asergaz
-ms.author: dobett
+ms.author: sergaz
-ms.date: 09/30/2022
+ms.date: 12/14/2022
-ms.topic: conceptual
+ms.topic: overview
 ms.service: architecture-center
 ms.subservice: well-architected
+ms.custom:
+  - engagement-fy23
+products:
+  - azure-iot
+categories:
+  - iot
 ---

 # Reliability in your IoT workload

 IoT workloads, like all workloads, have the potential to malfunction.
-The key reliability considerations for [well-architected IoT workloads](iot-overview.md) are how quickly you can detect changes and how quickly you can resume operations.
+The key reliability considerations for Well-Architected IoT solutions are how quickly you can detect changes and how quickly you can resume operations.

 IoT applications are often distributed at massive scale, and might operate over unreliable networks without persistent access or visibility into end-to-end data flows.
 Because of these factors, you should design your IoT architecture with availability and resiliency in mind.